Panthers capitalize on power plays, beat Jets

 Panthers star Aleksander Barkov, who is also from Finland, did not get a point.
 However, he was picked up by Panthers goal-scorers Evgenii Dadonov, Mike Hoffman and Keith Yandle — who had the go-ahead score in the second period - and Frank Vatrano.

-The Panthers went 3-for-4 on their power plays.
+The Panthers went 3-for-5 on their power plays.
 Only Vatrano scored at even strength for Florida.

 Jets goalie Connor Hellebuyck took the loss, making 22 saves.